 While we were walking and searching for the direction of the hotel, a lady approached us.
 I took the chance and asked her about the hotel’s whereabouts.
 She was friendly and very kind, she even gave us a lift!
 We were so lucky to have met her.

-Kawaguchiko Business & Resort SAWA Hotel was just about 3 minutes drive and if we were to walk, it would have taken us about 12 minutes walk from the station.
-Once we finished with the check-in and get to the room, we tried looking at the mountain from the balcony.
+Kawaguchiko Business & Resort SAWA Hotel was just about 3 minute’s drive and if we were to walk, it would have taken us about 12 minutes to walk from the station.
+Once we finished with the check-in and got to the room, we tried looking at the mountain from the balcony.
 But we couldn’t see it.

-We walk towards the shrouded mountain and hoping that the cloud would clear, but it was getting late.
+We walked towards the shrouded mountain hoping that the cloud would clear out the area, but it was getting late.
 So we gave up and headed back to look for the restaurant that the lady had pointed to us on our way to the hotel.
-So far, I think the only best shot on mount Fuji was at the station earlier.
+So far, I think the only best shot on Mount Fuji was at the station earlier.

 The Food

 Sitting at the bar at Fuji Tempura Idaten, we were debating whether to order the Puffer Fish (Fugu) or not because it could be our last meal.
-But, I’m confident that the chef was well trained and have obtained a special permit in preparing the fish.
-So, we gave it a go and ordered the Big-Shrimp set that comes with Vegetable, Shrimps and the Fugu.
+But, I was confident that the chef was well-trained and had obtained a special permit to prepare the fish.
+So, we gave it a go and ordered the Big-Shrimp set that came with Vegetable, Shrimp and Fugu.

-While waiting for our meal, we watch them making Tempura from the open kitchen in front of us.
+While waiting for our meal, we watched them making Tempura from the open kitchen in front of us.
 It was fascinating watching them expertly preparing the meal.
 As for the Fugu, it didn’t taste like a fish and I liked it.
-I’m happy that we took the risk and tried this delicacy.
+I was happy that we took the risk and tried this delicacy.
 When we finished the meal, we paid the bill @ 2,289円 before walking to the next place.

 Here’s the pricing list of the food and drink: